 We will review your complaint to decide how it should be handled.
-We will investigate a complaint if, on its face, it raises a concern of:
+This may include contacting the complainant’s current and/or former lawyer and other parties that may have information relevant to the complaint.
+We will investigate a complaint if, on its face, it establishes a concern of:

 conduct unbecoming a lawyer in his or her practice of law.

 We may decide that the complaint is not appropriate for investigation.
 In that case, you and the lawyer will receive a letter of explanation.
 The lawyer will also receive a copy of your complaint.

 We may try to resolve the matter informally between you and the lawyer, usually by telephone.
 If your concern is resolved, you and your lawyer both will receive a letter confirming the result.
 If it is not resolved, or more serious problems are discovered, we may investigate further.

 Investigation — Staff Resolution